Skip to main content

 • be interested in their parents' bodies and how they differ from their own

-• ask you about the different parts of your own body and want to touch them
+• ask you about the different parts of your own body and be curious about them

 • want to know where babies come from